 Contents

 If your Qatar visa has been cancelled or rejected, you may wonder if you can reapply and what the process entails.
-Re-applying for a Qatar visa depends on the cancellation reason, whether you meet the new visa requirements, and whether you have any outstanding obligations.
-In this guide, we’ll explain what factors affect your chances of reapplying successfully and how to prepare for your next application.
+Well,Ā applying for a Qatar visa again depends on the cancellation reason, whether you meet the visa requirements, and if you have any outstanding legal or financial obligations.
+In this guide, weāll explain what factors affect your chances of reapplying successfully and how to prepare for your next application.

-Do I need to leave Qatar immediately once my visa is cancelled?
+Do you need to leave Qatar immediately

 Relax.
 Expatriates working in Qatar are entitled to a 30-day grace period from the date of their visa cancellation.
-A 90-day grace period applies should their residence permit expire.
-But after the grace period ends, you will receive a fine of 200 QAR per day for overstaying a cancelled RP, or 10 QAR per day for overstaying an expired RP.
-These fines add up quickly, so don’t delay.
-You can just apply online for a new visa during the grace period without exiting the country.
-Start the process early because bureaucracy can move slowly.
+But after this period ends, you will receive a fine of 200 QAR per day for overstaying.
+These fines add up quickly, so donāt delay.
+Start your application for a new visa before the grace period is over.Ā

 Types of Qatari visas available after visa cancellation